-The EYFS framework includes 7 areas of learning and development that are equally important and interconnected.
+The EYFS framework includes 7 areas of learning and development that are equally important and inter-connected.
 However, 3 areas known as the prime areas are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children's capacity to learn, form relationships and thrive.

 The prime areas are:

-□ Communication and language
+- Communication and language

-□ Physical development
+- Physical development

-□ Personal, social and emotional development
+- Personal, social and emotional development

 The prime areas are strengthened and applied through 4 specific areas:

-□ Literacy
+- Literacy

-□ Mathematics
+- Mathematics

-☐ Understanding the world
+- Understanding the world

-☐ Expressive arts and design
+- Expressive arts and design

 4.1 Planning

 Staff plan activities and experiences for children that enable children to develop and learn effectively.
 In order to do this, practitioners working with the youngest children are expected to focus strongly on the 3 prime areas.

 Staff also take into account the individual needs, interests, and stage of development of each child in their care, and use this information to plan a challenging and enjoyable experience.
 Provision in EYFS is key to planning and staff use continuous provision (Common Play Behaviours) and enhancements to provision to engage, inspire and challenge children.
 Where a child may have a special educational need or disability, staff consider whether specialist support is required, linking with relevant services from other agencies, where appropriate and follow the plan, do, review cycle of support.

 In planning and guiding children's activities, practitioners reflect on the different ways that children learn and include these in their practice.
-Staff use the school's EYFS curriculum documentation and children's interest to create a meaningful learning experience for the children.
+Staff use the school's EYFS curriculum documentation and children's interests to create a meaningful learning experience for the children.

 4.2 Teaching

 Each area of learning and development is implemented through planned, purposeful play, and through a mix of adult-led and child-initiated activities.
 Practitioners respond to each child's emerging needs and interests, guiding their development through warm, positive interaction.
 Learning is both indoor and outdoor and we operate a free flow system for children.
 We use Read, Write, Inc to support phonics when children are ready and pre-RWI activities to begin in Nursery.
 We use Little Big Maths and Big Maths to support our children in developing maths skills and White Rose Maths with Reception.
+We use Talk for Write to support our children's writing and oral story telling skills.

 As children grow older, and as their development allows, the balance gradually shifts towards more adult-led activities to help children prepare for more formal learning experiences, ready for year 1.

 5. Assessment

 At St Peter at Gowts C of E Primary School, ongoing assessment is an integral part of the learning and development processes.
 Staff observe pupils to identify their achievements, interests and learning styles.
 These observations are used to shape future planning.
 Practitioners also take into account observations shared by parents and/or carers.
 We use our assessment milestones document to monitor progress.
 We record key moments in written format and using Tapestry and we encourage parents to share their observations too.

 When a child is aged between 2 and 3, practitioners review their progress and provide parents and/or carers with a written summary of the child's development in the 3 prime areas.
 This 'progress check' highlights the areas in which a child is progressing well and the areas in which additional support is needed.

 At the beginning of Reception, the children are assessed using the Reception Baseline Assessment (RBA).

 At the end of the EYFS, staff complete the EYFS profile for each child.
-Pupils are assessed against the early
+Pupils are assessed against the early learning goals, indicating whether they are:

+- Meeting expected levels of development or - Not yet reaching expected levels